Ever Given ship successfully refloated in Suez Canal | DW | 29.03.2021

-The Ever Given ship was dislodged by an Egyptian crew in the Suez Canal early Monday morning, after it was stuck for nearly a week, according to maritime service provider Inchcape Shipping.
+The Ever Given ship was turned by an Egyptian crew in the Suez Canal early Monday morning, after it was stuck for nearly a week, according to maritime service provider Inchcape Shipping.

 The massive ship's grounding impeded international trade, resulting in a pileup with hundreds of vessels in the canal.